 Regardless of where you applied for Medicaid, you will not have to sit for an interview to complete the application process.

-Steps to Take After a Medicaid Application Denial in Kansas
+Learn the Steps to Take After a Medicaid Application Denial in Kansas

 Simply applying for Kansas Medicaid will not automatically enroll you in the program.
 Ineligible petitioners who submit a Medicaid application will be denied and sent a notification of denial.
 Yet, receiving a denial letter in the mail does not mean you can never be enrolled in Medicaid.
 You are legally entitled to file an appeal if you disagree with your denial.
 You can appear for an administrative hearing where you present your case on why you should be able to receive Medicaid benefits.
 Appearing for an administrative hearing is not a promise of enrollment in Medicaid but it does allow officials to reconsider your application and eligibility.
 If your Medicaid application was denied, you can follow the instruction listed in your letter of denial to file an appeal.

-Avoiding having your Medicaid request denied by reviewing the comprehensive information in our detailed guide.
+Learn how to potentially avoid having your Medicaid request denied by reviewing the comprehensive information in our detailed guide.